 - If the insurance company does not agree to your counteroffer, contact your state’s insurance regulator to request help.

 - Ask your insurance company for third-party arbitration if necessary.

 - File a lawsuit as a last resort.

 It’s important to remember that insurance companies are only required to pay a car’s actual cash value (ACV), not the cost of a replacement car or the original price you paid for the vehicle.

-Car insurance companies and state laws determine when a car is declared a total loss, so it is unlikely that you will be able to keep your insurer from totaling the car if they deem it necessary.
-But you can negotiate with your insurance company if you think the amount they propose the car is worth is less than the car's ACV.
+Car insurance companies and state laws determine when a car is declared a total loss, so it is unlikely that you will be able to fight your insurer if they decide your car is totaled.
+Unfortunately, you can typically only fight your insurer about your vehicle’s value.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.